kai20181011/AI10530014/README.md

 老師:https://github.com/kai20181011/AI10530014

-I am studying at Chaoyang University of Technology.
+I am studying at Chaoyang University of Technology and I am a human living on earth.